I probably have some pics somewhere but I doubt it. I will look around.

 Buffalo Blues – (RIP 2015) Highland Avenue – Great ribs, great sauce.
 Real Sauce.
 Best takeout ribs in a long time.

 Khalil’s – (RIP 2015?)
 Baum Boulevard.
 One of the longest standing Middle Eastern Restaurants in Pittsburgh.
+Had that classic bogus middle eastern motif wall tapestries with camels 🐪 pyramids caravans etc. They even had a belly dancer 💃 in there once.
 Awesome medamas a walnut paste similar to hummus.
 Excellent spinach and meats pies.
 Awesome shish kebab .
 Everything was good.
 Another tragedy.

 Spaghetti Warehouse – (RIP 2016) Smallman Street – Awesome rolls with Garlic chive butter.
 Thick noodles and thick meat sauce.
 Old trolley to sit in while you ate.
 Authentic old-timey decor.
 Another tragedy.